 The press regularly printed addresses, petitions, open letters and manifestos, whilst in the Register valuable advertising columns promoted general meetings and marketed accounts of treason trials in Sheffield and London.
 Gales’ use of Paine’s Rights of Man offers a useful example of how the Register and the bookshop were able to work in tandem, driving the educational agenda of Gales and the SSCI whilst also boosting the revenue of the Hartshead Press.
 As noted above, Paine’s text occupied a lucrative position in Gales’ catalogue, not least because it functions almost as a manifesto for the SSCI, who stated in their Resolution that they had ‘derived more true Knowledge from the Two Works of Mr. Thomas Paine, intituled “Rights of Man,” […] than from any other Author or Subject’ (Resolution 1792, 1).
 In addition to printing this volume, Gales also ‘opened the columns of the Register for sympathetic quotations’, quickly establishing that not only was this a text that every Sheffield citizen should own, but one that was available to buy from his shop in Hartshead Square (Armytage 1951, 340).
 Similarly, between October 22 1790 and April 30 1791 Gales dedicated regular column inches to the serialization of Samuel Catlow’s philosophical advocation of the need for a universal system of public education.
 These fragments were later collated and published by Gales as a small book titled Observations on a Course of Instruction for Young Persons in the Middle Class of Life (Catlow 1793).

-In 1794, Gales ordered 500 copies of Locke on Government from H P Symonds of Paternoster Row (National Archives, HO 42/30/17), an investment that formed part of a broader strategy to educate readers on the events and aftermath of both the English Civil Wars and the Glorious Revolution.
+In 1794, Gales ordered 500 copies of Locke on Government from H.P.
+Symonds of Paternoster Row (National Archives, HO 42/30/17), an investment that formed part of a broader strategy to educate readers on the events and aftermath of both the English Civil Wars and the Glorious Revolution.
 This impulse is seen in The People’s Ancient and Justified Liberties Asserted (1793), which reprints a seventeenth-century account of the trial of William Penn and William Mead, who were each accused of disturbing the peace by unlawfully assembling to defend the right of free worship in the wake of the Glorious Revolution.
 The account is prefaced by a new introduction, likely written by Gales, explicitly connecting the trail to present day attitudes and events: ‘the Sheffield Constitutional Society cannot refrain from publishing this remarkable trial, hoping that the perusal of it may have a good effect in bringing back judges and juries to their proper sense’ (quoted in Taylor 1940, 142).
 Of Gales’ interest in promoting the works of Locke, Armytage writes the Locke offered an ideal ‘stalking horse’, preferable even to Thomas Paine (whose name was becoming increasingly associated with dangerous radicalism), given that Locke was ‘respectable, philosophical, and eminently readable’ (Armytage 1951, 354).
 Working with publicist and pamphleteer Henry Yorke, Gales also produced The Spirit of John Locke, a digest of Locke’s Treatise on Civil Government, which claimed on its frontispiece to have been ‘revived by the Constitutional Society of Sheffield’ (Locke, 1794).